 Lack of advance medical planning can lead to additional stress for family members who may have to make decisions with little information to guide them.

-Takiko May, MD and Chaplain Wes Sedlacek of Samaritan Albany General Hospital lead informational sessions on advance medical planning.
+Upon request, Chaplain Wes Sedlacek of Samaritan Albany General Hospital is happy to speak to community groups about advance medical planning.

 - Appointing a health care representative

 - Completing an advance directive or living will

 - Filling out a Physician Orders for Life Sustaining Treatment (POLST) form